 Toy Hunter during which you end up in a Toy Story clone in which Woody becomes an alcoholic, murders innocent people, then tries to die so he can go to hell and be reunited with his girlfriend.
 It also involves a talking rocket ship, a haunted town, and singing eggs.

-Eriko's Dad and The True Final Boss who melts into a puddle with his naked daughter wading trough it as she fights his giant, eyeless melted head that shoots rainbow beams.
+The True Final Boss is Eriko's dad, Michael Reynolds, who melts into a puddle with his naked daughter wading through it as she fights his giant, eyeless melted head that shoots rainbow beams.
 Then the head splits open and reveals a flying brain tentacle monster.
 Woo!